Download this survivors checklist today. > Immediate Steps After a Loved One Dies

 - Notify anyone who had powers of attorney that their powers are terminated upon the death.

-- Do NOT pay any debts of the decedent or change title to assets or names on accounts until you have reviewed matters with attorney to ensure no adverse tax consequences or loss of elections!
+- Do NOT pay any debts of the decedent or change title to assets or names on accounts until you have reviewed matters with an attorney to ensure no adverse tax consequences or loss of elections!

 - Notify casualty insurance broker to obtain current information on casualty and homeowner insurance as necessary.
 Make sure home, vehicles, personal property have continuing insurance.